"

 A Clinical Example

-Let’s say you go to the doctor because you are more thirsty than normal and you are urinating much more frequently than normal.
+Let’s say you go to the doctor because you are more thirsty than normal and urinating much more frequently than normal.
 The signs and symptoms you are presenting with are of an increase in thirst and urination.
 An increase in thirst is a symptom because it is subjective while an increase in urination can be a sign because you can objectively measure an increase in volume or urine or the number of times you need to urinate in a day (or night).
-Of the three most common causes of increased thirst and urination, one is a medical emergency (you will die if not treated right away); one needs to you see a specialist; and one the doctor can treat.
-How does the doctor figure out which is the pathology (cause) underlying your pathophysiology (change in function)?
-There are three diseases we are looking at here: Diabetes Type 1, which can be fatal if untreated; Diabetes type 2, which the primary care provider can treat; and diabetes insipidus, which needs further testing and a specialist.
-All three have increased urine output which results in increased thirst.
+Of the three most common causes of increased thirst and urination, one is a medical emergency (potentially fatal if not treated right away); one needs you to see a specialist; and one the doctor can treat.
+How does the doctor figure out the underlying pathology (cause) responsible for your pathophysiology (change in function)?
+There are three diseases we are looking at here: Type 1 diabetes, which can be fatal if untreated; Type 2 diabetes, which the primary care provider can treat; and diabetes insipidus, which needs further testing and specialist involvement.
+All three have increased urine output, which results in increased thirst.
 The first two have increased thirst and urination because there is too much sugar in the urine.
-But with Type 1 Diabetes the sugar in the blood and urine is too high because the body has destroyed the cells in the pancreas that produce insulin, which allows the body to store glucose in the cells.
-In Type 2 Diabetes, the body produces insulin but the cells have a harder time recognizing it; so, the body can’t store glucose in the cells as readily, leaving excess in the blood (and urine).
-On the other hand, diabetes insipidus has nothing to do with sugar levels but instead the body can’t concentrate the urine because it is missing or can’t recognize the protein vasopressin, which is produced in the pituitary.
-A simple dip-stick test of your urine will rule out diabetes insipidus if there is too much glucose in the urine.
-Lethargy, unresponsiveness, confusion and coma are all symptoms that point towards Type 1 diabetes as opposed to Type 2.
-So, the primary care provider has to look at the overall picture, know what the potential possibilities are and know what needs to be done to distinguish different underlying pathologies.
-Often, they will send you for blood work or send samples in for testing both of which involve medical laboratory technologist and pathologists.
-Or they might send you for imaging which involves radiation technologists, ultrasound technologists etc. and radiologists.
+In Type 1 diabetes, the sugar in the blood and urine is too high because the body has destroyed the pancreatic beta cells that produce insulin, which allows the body to store glucose in cells.
+In Type 2 diabetes, the body produces insulin, but the cells have a harder time recognizing it.
+As a result, the body cannot store glucose in the cells as readily, leaving excess in the blood (and urine).
+On the other hand, diabetes insipidus has nothing to do with sugar levels; instead, the body cannot concentrate the urine because it is missing or unable to recognize the protein vasopressin (antidiuretic hormone), which is produced by the hypothalamus and stored in the posterior pituitary gland.
+A simple dip-stick test of your urine can rule out diabetes insipidus if there is too much glucose in the urine.
+Lethargy, unresponsiveness, confusion, and coma are all symptoms that point towards Type 1 diabetes as opposed to Type 2.
+Therefore, the primary care provider has to evaluate at the overall clinical picture, recognize the potential differentials and determine the necessary steps to distinguish different underlying pathologies.
+Often, they will order blood work or send samples for testing, both of which involve medical laboratory technologist and pathologists.
+Alternatively, they might order imaging, which involves radiation technologists, ultrasound technologists, radiologists, and etc.

 Pathology as a Medical Specialty

 We saw from the previous example that pathology is also a medical specialty (you need to be a doctor).
 There are different specialties within Pathology.
-Anatomic Pathologists look at tissues and organs to determine disease based on changes in the appearance of cells, tissues and organs, both grossly and microscopically and often specialize in a particular organ system.
-Forensic Pathologists look specifically at why a person has died and so examine the whole body as well as specific tissues and organs and also order toxicological tests to look for foreign substances in the body that may have contributed to the death.
+Anatomic Pathologists look at tissues and organs to determine disease based on changes in the appearance of cells, tissues and organs, both grossly and microscopically, and often specialize in a particular organ system.
+Forensic Pathologists determine the cause of death by examining the entire body, specific tissues and organs, and ordering toxicological tests for foreign substances that may have contributed.
 Neuropathologists specialize in the nervous system and muscle pathology.
 Hematopathologists specialize in changes to the blood cells and has Transfusion medicine as a subspecialty.
 Medical Microbiologists isolate, grow and identify micro-organisms that cause disease, along with which treatments may be effective against them.
-They work with Infectious Disease specialists to identify and treat communicable diseases and prevent their spread in the community.
-Medical Biochemists and Clinical Chemists look after the laboratory testing of chemical substances in the body, either produced by the body or ingested; determining what is the best method to use, what the limitations of the tests are, and what are the normal ranges of values for a given test.
+They work with Infectious Disease specialists to identify, treat communicable diseases, and prevent their spread in the community.
+Medical Biochemists and Clinical Chemists oversee the laboratory testing of chemical substances in the body, either produced by the body (endogenous) or ingested (exogenous), including selecting the optimal methods to use, identify the test limitation, and establishing normal reference ranges for a given test.

 Pathologists do not work in isolation.
-They are supported by a team of Medical Laboratory Technologists, who prepare specimens, run the tests, and trouble shoot problems with techniques and instrumentation.
+They are supported by a team of Medical Laboratory Technologists, who prepare specimens, perform the tests, and troubleshoot problems with techniques and instrumentation.
 Medical Laboratory Technologists cover a wide range of areas from phlebotomy (drawing blood), to preparing histological samples, to growing up microorganisms, to running complex chemical analysis equipment.
 Therefore, they tend to specialize as well.

 Section Review

-The fact that we live with injury and disease has led to disciplines that study what changes are happening at the cellular, tissue and organ level.
-Pathophysiology looks at the functional changes while pathology as a whole looks at both functional and structural changes of both injury and disease.
+The fact that we live with injury and disease has led to disciplines focused on studying changes happening at the cellular, tissue, and organ levels.
+Pathophysiology looks at the functional changes, while pathology as a whole looks at both functional and structural changes associated with injury and disease.
 Pathologists and Medical Laboratory Technologists are closely involved with confirming the diagnosis of diseases and monitoring ongoing changes with disease progression or remission.

 definition